Nicola Peltz marries Brooklyn Beckham at her family's oceanfront Palm Beach estate

-This is the stuff modern fairy tales are made of: the pretty blonde movie star meets the handsome young descendant of one of Britain’s most famous – and fashionable – families, sparks fly, and a truly 21st century romance unfolds.
-Is.
+This is the stuff modern fairy tales are made of: the pretty blonde movie star meets the handsome young descendant of one of Britain’s most famous and fashionable families, sparks fly, and a truly 21st century romance unfolds .

 Read Full News